Resolution Problems in clock()

 }

-If I compile and run this program it prints 1000 that means that the clock() has done 1000 ticks, if we divide it by CLOCKS_PER_SEC we get that the processor time for computing the loop in the program was 0.01 seconds.
+If I compile and run this program, it prints 1000.
+That means that clock() has done 1000 ticks.
+If we divide it by CLOCKS_PER_SEC, we get that the processor time for computing the loop in the program was 0.01 seconds.

-That means that also CLOCKS_PER_SEC is set for 1,000,000 the actual resolution that one can depend on is less than 1000 ticks per second, which is pretty low.
+That means that although CLOCKS_PER_SEC is set to 1,000,000, the actual resolution that one can depend on is less than 1000 ticks per second, which is pretty low.
 This disqualifies clock() from being used in any task that demands precision.

-Possible alternatives for clock() that have higher resolution include clock_gettime and gettimeofday() (despite its name).
-Both functions provide high-resolution clocks that should give back the time in microseconds, which allows to use them in a much similar way (but hopefully more accurate) than clock()
+Possible alternatives to clock() that have higher resolution include clock_gettime and gettimeofday() (despite its name).
+Both functions provide high-resolution clocks that should give back the time in microseconds, which allows them to be used in a very similar way (but hopefully more accurately) than clock().

 3 thoughts on “Resolution Problems in clock()